 Iran claims it thwarted a U.S. attempt to "steal" a tanker full of oil

 Iran's state-run media claimed on Wednesday that the Islamic Republic's military had thwarted an attempt by a U.S. vessel to "steal" a tanker full of Iranian oil as it traversed the Gulf of Oman.
-The claim, which made no specific reference to timing, was the latest sign of mounting tension between the two countries as the prospects of a new agreement on Iran's nuclear program faded.
+The claim, which made no specific reference to timing, was the latest sign of mounting tension between the two countries as the prospects of a new agreement on Iran's nuclear program fade.

+Speaking to CBS News' David Martin, U.S. Defense officials disputed the claim, saying there was an incident last week in which two U.S. Navy destroyers were sent to monitor a Vietnamese flagged vessel which had been seized by Iranian Revolutionary Guards, but that there was no attempt to intervene or seize the cargo.

 Since former President Donald Trump's unilateral withdrawal from the 2015 international nuclear agreement with Iran, the U.S. has imposed strict economic sanctions on the country, including restrictions on its sale of oil — the lifeblood of Iran's beleaguered economy.
+The U.S. has in the past intercepted and confiscated Iranian oil shipments as it enforces U.S. sanctions.

-The Iranian regime has for months vowed to revive its oil exports despite the U.S. sanctions, which it considers illegal.
+The Iranian regime has for months vowed to revive its oil exports despite those U.S. sanctions, which it considers illegal.

-The Biden administration and the U.S. Navy's 5th Fleet, which has responsibility for American naval operations in the Persian Gulf and surrounding waters, did not issue any immediate response to Iran's claim on Wednesday.
+The Biden administration and the U.S. Navy's 5th Fleet, which has responsibility for American naval operations in the Persian Gulf and surrounding waters, did not issue any immediate public response to Iran's claim on Wednesday.
 Iranian officials also issued no immediate comment, though the nation's state media serve as a mouthpiece for the regime.

 The state-run Mehr news agency's brief report described a "recent" confrontation between speedboats operated by the elite Revolutionary Guard and an American vessel, which it did not identify, in international waters in the Gulf of Oman.
 That body of water, along with the Persian Gulf, forms Iran's southern border.